-The Restricted Zone occupies the southwestern half of the island and includes a 50 m buffer extending from the shore into the adjacent marine area.
+The Restricted Zone occup ies the entire island and includes a 50 m buffer extending from the shore into the adjacent marine area.
 Impacts KNOWN IMPACTS USGS survey mark (TOR1) embedded in rock at summit of island.
 POTENTIAL IMPACTS Disturbance to wildlife and trampling of vegetation.
-Disturbance to scientific research by tourists or other visitors inadvertently entering the Restricted Zone.
-Access requirements BOAT ACCESS Access the designated landing site situated on the northern coast of the island: 64° 46.29' S, 64° 04.51'W. (Use same access as for Visitor Zone).
-SURFACE ACCESS Movement within the Restricted Zone shall be on foot.
-Recreational visits are prohibited, and these should be directed to the Torgersen Island Visitor Zone in the NE of the island (see Appendix E)
+Disturbance to scientific research.
+Access requirements BOAT ACCESS Access the designated landing site situated on the northern coast of the island: 64° 46.29' S, 64° 04.51'W. SURFACE ACCESS Movement within the Restricted Zone shall be on foot.
+Special site guidance

-An emergency cache is situated at 64° 04.528' W, 64° 46.304' S on slopes opposite the boat landing site.
+• An emergency cache is situated at 64° 46.304'S, 64° 04.528'W on slopes opposite the boat landing site.

-Skua and petrel nests are inconspicuous among rocks; observe carefully to avoid disturbance.
+• Skua and petrel nests are inconspicuous among rocks; observe carefully to avoid disturbance.

-Walk slowly and avoid sudden movements when carrying out research in this area.
+• Walk slowly and avoid sudden movements when carrying out research in this area.